 Final Thoughts on Ways to Repurpose Video Content

-Overall, we hope these 4 tips were helpful in teaching you ways to repurpose video content that you spent time preparing and creating.
+Overall, I hope these four tips helped teach you how to repurpose video content you spent time preparing and creating.
 If you follow these tips, you could have that content shared on 3-6 different platforms in less than 20 minutes.

-Seriously.
 It should not take you any more time than that.
-If it is, cut that shared platform out of your ‘repurpose to list’.
-We recognize that these are not aggressive social media marketing strategies for these other platforms, but, it will help get you in front of new audiences and eyeballs with little effort and time.
+If it is, cut that shared platform out of your ‘repurpose list.
+I recognize that these are not aggressive social media marketing strategies for these other platforms, but they will help get you in front of new audiences and eyeballs with little effort and time.

-In fact, those 5 Hair Care Tips can be even reused later on in 5 separate posts!
+Those 5 Hair Care Tips can be reused later in 5 separate posts!

-If this post was helpful, we would love if you would share it and let us know in the comments which part was most helpful and/or, if there is another area you would love to know more about!
+If this post is helpful, I would love it if you would share it and let me know in the comments which part was most helpful and if there is another area you would love to learn more about!

 Seeking more social media training to help grow your business?